 What is a Supply Chain Manager?

-Supply Chain Manager Example Direct or coordinate production, purchasing, warehousing, distribution, or financial forecasting services or activities to limit costs and improve accuracy, customer service, or safety.
+Supply Chain Manager Job Description Direct or coordinate production, purchasing, warehousing, distribution, or financial forecasting services or activities to limit costs and improve accuracy, customer service, or safety.
 Examine existing procedures or opportunities for streamlining activities to meet product distribution needs.
 Direct the movement, storage, or processing of inventory.

 Supply Chain Manager Skills

-Supply Chain Managers state the following job skills are important in their day-to-day work.
+When polled, Supply Chain Managers say the following skills are most frequently used in their jobs:

 Time Management: Managing one’s own time and the time of others.